umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-with-migrations.md

 - `IArtifactMigrator` - where the migration occurs at the artifact property level
 - `IArtifactJsonMigrator` - where the migration occurs at the lower level of transforming the serialized JSON itself.

-Implementations to handle common migrations of data types from obsoleted property editors are available:
+Implementations to handle common migrations of Data Types from obsoleted property editors are available:

 - `ReplaceMediaPickerDataTypeArtifactMigrator` - migrates a Data Type from using the legacy Media Picker to the current version of this property editor
 - `ReplaceNestedContentDataTypeArtifactMigrator` - migrates a Data Type based on the obsolete Nested Content property editor to the Block List